MikeIvanichev/norma/README.md

 ## Accelerators

-All Accelerators are defined in `norma::SelectedDevice`.
+All Accelerators are defined in `models::SelectedDevice`.

 ### CPU